 The jurors were impressed with the consistency and visual language adopted by the young 24-year old Ghanian photographer David Nana Opoku Ansah.
 His visual references whilst obvious do not suffocate his creativity.
 His adoption of critical design aesthetics with objects of virtue staged within his portraits add a layer of wistfulness and nostalgia to the coming of age narrative in his native country.
 We are confident that David is a photographer to watch for the future.
 Azu Nwagbogu, Judge, on David Nana Opoku Ansah’s Area Boys & Brotherhood

-Our team will select 3 photographers from all the applicants, who will be granted a 60-minute online portfolio review with a mentor of their choice from the PHmuseum Education Program.
+Each photographer is granted a 60 minutes portfolio review with a mentor of their choice from the PHmuseum Education Program.

 Professor at University of Arts Helsinki

-Anna-Kaisa Rastenberger has just started as a Professor of Exhibition Studies and Spatiality at the Academy of Fine Arts of the University of the Arts Helsinki.
+Anna-Kaisa Rastenberger is Professor of Exhibition Studies and Spatiality at the Academy of Fine Arts of the University of the Arts Helsinki.

 Rastenberger has previously worked as a curator, author, researcher and teacher both in Finland and abroad; since 2009, she has held the post of Chief Curator at The Finnish Museum of Photography.
 She has extensive experience in exhibition projects, curating practices and the international exhibition scene of the contemporary arts.
 Ms Rastenberger is interested in art practices and display in both physical and digital environments.
 Her special interests are new forms of photography as contemporary art, exhibition as critical practice, running, feminism and digital environments.
 She holds a PhD in Art History from the University of Helsinki.
 Rastenberger is also an artistic director and co-founder of ‘The Festival of Political Photography’.